 “It was an uncomplicated cesarean birth.
 The little girls did well.
 They were managed by our NICU team.
 I believe all of them were born in the four-to-five pound weight range.
 They stayed in the NICU about two-to-three weeks,” said Stephen Bacak, MD, maternal-fetal medicine specialist for Cleveland Clinic.

-The girls are now getting ready to celebrate their first Christmas, and Kevin and Eric couldn’t be more grateful.
+Kevin and Eric are now getting ready to celebrate their first Father’s Day and said they couldn’t be more grateful.